 Are you a Halloween fan?
 I was never into this holiday, and I never really did any art journaling connected to Halloween before.
-I just never had much interest in all the shebang.

 So, I figured I could make some not-so-ordinary Halloween art journal pages.
 After trying to do a few of them, I decided to share them here, and write about other ideas I came up with but didn’t have the time to try yet.